What Should Small Businesses Reflect on This Month

 A new report from retail consultancy DIG360 and the Angus Reid Institute reveals that 77 per cent of Canadian adults purchased at least one pre-owned item in the past year.
 Nearly a third (31 per cent) said concerns over U.S. tariffs influenced their decision to thrift more often.
 This shift is being fuelled by a mix of economic pressures, sustainability goals, and a love for the thrill of the hunt that is creating fresh opportunities for small and medium businesses willing to tap into the resale market.

-Younger Canadians, particularly Gen-Z and Millennials, are leading the change, especially when it comes to books, music and adult clothing and shoes.
+Younger Canadians, particularly Gen Z and Millennials, are leading the change, especially when it comes to books, music and adult clothing and shoes.
 Their top platforms?
 Facebook Marketplace ranks highest, followed by traditional thrift stores and garage sales.

 Why the surge?
 For many, it is the financial upside, 84 per cent say cost savings are the top motivator but sustainability and a fun sense of treasure-hunting also matter.
 In fact, 71 per cent believe pre-owned shopping is a great way to find unique items, and 54 per cent describe it as an enjoyable adventure.